MidnattLantern/hidoc/README.md

 - unwatch project
 - browse watching projects

-One these features are complete, additional features are agile, meaning HiDoc can afford compromises of additional features before February 13:th.
+Once these features are complete, additional features are agile, meaning HiDoc can afford compromises of additional features before February 13:th.

-Referenced by Code Institute's proejct Moments:
+Referenced by Code Institute's project Moments:
 ---
 HiDoc is a project following criteria with expectations set by Code Institute.
 Code Institute did provide a training project that satisfied all the expectations.
 To secure the highest chance of passing the expectations, this project follows a similar model to that training project.
 The HiDoc equivalents, however, are not copies masked behind a different name.
 For instance, the comments from the Code Institute Training project are created by the read-only user, whereas the documentation is created by the owner.
 The watch and follow models from the training are separate features from the training project, whereas HiDoc merges them into one.
-There are reused models borrowed from the training proejct, but no code have been copy-pasted.
+There are reused models borrowed from the training project, but no code has been copy-pasted.

 Better underpromising than delivering an unstable product:
 ---
 Due to burnout, there are some compromises.
-The source code have traces of the following features:
+The source code has traces of the following features:
 - find other artists
-- search projects/ artists
+- Search projects/ artists
 - edit documentation
-- add image to documentation
+- Add image to documentation
 These features are not available on the first release.
-But the code remain in the source code, so that they can be resumed as future features.
+But the code remains in the source code so that they can be resumed as future features.

 Abounded features
 ---
-There are some features abounded, deemed irrelevant for what HiDoc is trying to achieve.
-During early development, they seemed like relevant featueres.
+There are some features abounded, deemed irrelevant to what HiDoc is trying to achieve.
+During early development, they seemed like relevant features.
 These are the features:
 - the ability to watch an artist,
 - the ability to search artists,
 - a watch project counter,